Unicorn University

 Unicorn University, formerly known as Unicorn College, is a vocationally oriented private university located in Prague.
 It was established in 2007 by Unicorn a.s.
 The institution was transferred under the ownership of Unicorn Learning Centre a.s. in 2009 in which Unicorn a.s. is as a sole owner.

 Study

 The university offers study programmes in full-time and combined form at the bachelor and master level, accredited by the Ministry of Education, Youth and Sports.
 All bachelor study programmes are available in English as well.

 The university also runs a double-degree programme implemented in cooperation with the University of Applied Sciences Würzburg-Schweinfurt (FHWS).
 The programme lets students spend two semesters (2nd year of study) at the university in Bavaria.
 Upon successful graduation, students acquire a bachelor's degree in Business Management (Unicorn University) and in International Management (FHWS).

-“Unicorn Work & Study” represents another option for the study.
-The programme combines working for Unicorn and studying at Unicorn University at the same time.
+Unicorn University was the first university in the Czech Republic to offer a fully online form of study.